Fedora31/nhcustom2/README.md

 get the name of the cosmetic exactly right.
 (This is only true for the pattern, the header is case-sensitive.)

+If one wants to write a literal colon that mustn't be interpreted as a separator, they can escape it with a backslash like so: `\:`.
+This means that literal backslashes must also be escaped (`\\`).

-*The syntax can be a bit cryptic, I encourage to take a look at the end of the file where some examples are given, after reading the other points.*
+*The syntax can be a bit cryptic, I encourage to take a look at the end of the file where some examples are given after reading the other points.*

 ## The exception (`!`) flag